shuttle1987/save-and-resume/README.md

 ### Resuming

-After having configurated the Estimator, everything is done.
+After having configured the Estimator, everything is done.
 If it will find a checkpoint inside the given model folder, it will load the last one.

-That's it about resuming a checkpoint in Tensorflow using Estimator.
+That's it about resuming from a checkpoint in Tensorflow using Estimator.

 ### Run on FloydHub
 Here's the steps to run the example on FloydHub.